 Make sure your child is seated properly in the bike seat or trailer with the straps adjusted correctly.
 She should be sitting upright, with her shoulders and head well supported.
 The bike seat should be equipped with a headrest and leg protectors for maximum safety.

+Your child should always wear a helmet, whether she is riding in a bike seat or a trailer.

 Check the seat's maximum weight capacity and make sure it is compatible with your bike.
 If you use a bike trailer, install the safety flag on the back to make it more visible.
 Be sure to read the recommended safety precautions in the user guide that comes with the bike seat or trailer.